The Ongoing Works of Matt Kettmann

 Published in The Santa Barbara Independent

-Matt started at The Independent as an intern in the spring of 1999, got a job as a proofreader that fall, and then, eight months later, was hired as a full-time news reporter.
-He spent five years as a reporter, writing stories short and long that were recognized with awards and nominations from both the California Newspaper Publishers’ Association and the Association of Alternative Newsweekies.
-Matt became pop culture editor in 2005, and spent nearly two years redesigning and strengthening the newspaper’s arts & entertainment coverage.
+Matt started at The Independent as an intern in the spring of 1999, got a job as a proofreader that fall, and then, eight months later, was hired as a full-time news reporter, which he did for five years, winning multiple awards for writing.
+He was promoted to pop culture editor in 2005, and spent nearly two years redesigning and strengthening the newspaper’s arts & entertainment coverage.

-He became senior editor in September 2007, and focused his efforts on building content for Independent.com, which was named the best weekly newspaper website in the country by Editor & Publisher in 2008.
-In addition to overseeing the popular website — by far the most well read in Santa Barbara County, with nearly 10,000 unique visitors per day — Matt also oversees many elements of the printed paper, and continues to write, edit, and photograph as much as possible.
+Matt took over as senior editor in September 2007, and focused his efforts on building content for Independent.com, which was named the best weekly newspaper website in the country by Editor & Publisher in 2008.
+In addition to overseeing the popular website — by far the most well read in Santa Barbara County, with more than 10,000 unique visitors per day — Matt also oversees many elements of the printed paper, and continues to write, edit, and photograph as much as possible.

 What follows is a selection of his stories, from February 2006 till today.
 The stories between February 2006 and April 2007, when we relaunched Independent.com, might be oddly formatted and missing some photographs.
 All of his work as a news reporter was published before the modern build-up of the website in 2006, but he is working to get digital copies of his best work in the preceding years, and will post those soon.